|Nutrition Facts (per serving)|

 This Thai fusion noodle recipe is extremely easy, plus healthy and wonderfully delicious!
 Rice noodles and fresh basil are the key ingredients, which means this yummy noodle recipe is vegetarian/vegan, plus gluten-free.
 It starts with a Thai-style pesto sauce which is then briefly fried up with Thai rice noodles.
 Add a topping of ground cashews plus a little fresh basil, and you have a noodle dish that will satisfy your strongest noodle cravings.
 Beautiful to serve, these noodles also make a great dish to serve your company.

-- 6-10 ounces Thai rice noodles (preferably flat, Pad Thai-type noodles or enough for 2-4 portions)
+- 6 to 10 ounces Thai rice noodles (preferably flat, Pad Thai-type noodles or enough for 2 to 4 portions)